naddeoa/booty/experiments/README.md

 # TODO
+- Don't attempt to install targets if their dependencies can't be installed
 - Update the exection to show the current line from stdout on the row details.
 Going to be a little big to refactor